 St John's College, Woodlawn has a 'Bring Your Own Device' or 'BYOD' program.

-An Apple MacBook Air 13.3" laptop is still the College's preferred device while there is no longer a 'specified' device requirement, iPads and ChromeBooks have insufficient capabilities for our secondary curriculum and therefore a fully functioning laptop is the required minimum device.
+While there is no longer a 'specified' device requirement, iPads and Chromebooks have insufficient capabilities for our secondary curriculum and therefore, a fully functioning laptop is the required minimum device.